Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Results

 We evaluated this dual memory pathway architecture on two classes of sequential benchmarks.
 The first class targets long-range visual integration.
 In Sequential MNIST (S-MNIST), each $28\times28$ image is presented as a 784-step pixel stream, requiring integration across hundreds of steps.
 In Permuted Sequential MNIST (PS-MNIST), a fixed random permutation destroys local spatial structure, so performance depends almost entirely on long-range temporal memory \citep{lecun2002gradient}.
 The second class targets event-based auditory classification \citep{cramer2020heidelberg}.
 The Spiking Heidelberg Digits (SHD) dataset encodes spoken digits as 700-channel spike trains generated by a cochlear model, and the Spiking Speech Commands (SSC) dataset similarly represents 35 spoken-word categories.
 Together, these benchmarks span dense, clocked sequences and irregular, event-driven input, and probe temporal dependencies on different timescales.

 We benchmarked four spiking network architectures: FSNN, RSNN, DSNN, and our DMP-SNN (\textbf{Table \ref{tbl:1}}).
 FSNNs fail on long-range structure (11.3\% on PS-MNIST).
 Recurrence in RSNNs improves temporal integration (71.0\% on PS-MNIST; 71.4\% on SHD) but scales as $\mathcal{O}(N^2)$.
 DSNNs perform well on auditory tasks (91\% on SHD; 70\% on SSC) by learning axonal timing, but require long programmable delays.
 The DMP-SNN reaches 99.3\% on S-MNIST and 97.3\% on PS-MNIST.
 Our method matches delay-based models on SHD and SSC, and in the single-layer SSC setting outperforms them. \textbf{Figure \ref{fig:2}a} shows that even a small number of memory states yields consistent gains, and that once the state buffer length exceeds roughly 25\% of the sequence, performance is already competitive, indicating that the relevant temporal information has been captured. \textbf{Figure \ref{fig:2}b} illustrates the learning dynamics of the baseline model relative to the DMP-SNN, showing that memory-augmentation leads to both quicker convergence and higher accuracy.
-Cruicially, this is achieved using only a low-dimensional auxiliary state with $\mathcal{O}(d)$ overhead, where $d \ll N$ (typically 5--10\% of the hidden width) can match or exceed SOTA performance with fewer parameters while providing long-timescale context (see solution I, the most parameter efficient solution, and solution II, the best performing solution, in \textbf{Figure \ref{fig:2}c}) \cite{bellec2018long, yin2021accurate, yao2022glif, zheng2024temporal,sun2024delayed, fan2025multisynaptic, yan2025efficient}.
+Crucially, this is achieved using only a low-dimensional auxiliary state with $\mathcal{O}(d)$ overhead, where $d \ll N$ (typically 5-10\% of the hidden width) can match or exceed SOTA performance with fewer parameters while providing long-timescale context (see solution I, the most parameter efficient solution, and solution II, the best performing solution, in \textbf{Figure \ref{fig:2}c}) \cite{bellec2018long, yin2021accurate, yao2022glif, zheng2024temporal,sun2024delayed, fan2025multisynaptic, yan2025efficient}. { \textbf{Extended Data Table}~\ref{dvsgesture} further reports results on the DVS Gesture spatiotemporal event-stream benchmark, where incorporating DMP yields a consistent accuracy improvement with negligible parameter overhead.}